Fragility of $\mathcal{Z}_2$ topological invariant characterizing triplet excitations in a bilayer kagome magnet: Conclusions

 \acknowledgements

-JR gratefully acknowledges discussions with Christian D. Batista.
+The authors are pleased to acknowledge discussions with Christian D. Batista and Yutaka Akagi.
 The authors also gratefully acknowledge the hospitality of the KITP program {\it ``Topological Quantum Matter: Concepts and Realizations''}, where a part of the work was carried out.
 This work was supported by the Theory of Quantum Matter Unit of the Okinawa Institute of Science and Technology Graduate University (OIST), and the Hungarian NKFIH Grant No. K124176.
 This research was supported in part by the National Science Foundation under Grant No. NSF PHY-1748958.